[Planet Surface]

 JANEWAY: It must have been very important to him.

-surface almost 70,000 light-years away.
-I don't suppose you have any theories that might
+don't suppose you have any theories that might explain this.

 JANEWAY: Sky Spirits?